 (b) The radiation coming out from other directions may cause biological damage.
 Hence to stop these radiations the radioactive substances are kept in thick lead containers with a very narrow opening.

 (c) The radiation unaffected by the electrostatic field is gamma radiations

 (d) The radiation which deflect the most is beta radiations.
-This is because the deflection of a beta particle is in a direction opposite to that of an alpha particle since the charge on beta particle is negative, while the charge on alpha particle is positive.
+This is because the deflection of a beta particle is in a direction opposite to that of an alpha particle since the charge on the beta particle is negative, while the charge on the alpha particle is positive.
 Hence beta particle is much lighter than an alpha particle

 Explain why alpha and beta particles are deflected in an electric or a magnetic field, but gamma rays are not deflected in such a field.